dankondr/octo-train/README.md

 ### Creating new user

-On first launch application with ask you to provide some info.
+On first launch application will ask you to provide some info.

 #### Name